Bitget Review

 | Coinbase | 0.40% | 0.60% | N/A | N/A | Premium for regulation |

 Copy Trading Fees - What Following Traders Actually Costs: This is the section most Bitget reviews get wrong or skim over.
-Here is the full picture from four months of copy trading:
+Here is the full picture on copy trading costs:

 - Platform fee: Zero.
 You pay the same 0.10%/0.10% spot or 0.02%/0.06% futures fees as manual traders